 Requests for Sofosbuvir (Sovaldi®) and ledipasvir /sofosbuvir (Harvoni®) require a completed Hepatitis C Prior Authorization and Prescription form.
 MedStar Family Choice follows the criteria set forth by the Maryland Department of Health, which follows the guidelines of the American Association for the Study of Liver Diseases and the Infectious Diseases Society of America.

-Medications covered by the Maryland Department of Health, such as HIV/AIDS medications and mental health drugs are not covered by the MedStar Family Choice Managed Care Organization.
+Medications covered by the Maryland Department of Health, such as mental health drugs and some seizure medications are not covered by the MedStar Family Choice Managed Care Organization.
 These requests are subject to administrative denial since they are not the liability of the Managed Care Organization.
+Please review the Maryland Department of Health preferred drug list for the listing of covered medications.

 MedStar Family Choice utilizes the following criteria to make concurrent review decisions: